php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-replace"></a>
 #### `replace()` {.collection-method}

-The `replace` method behaves similarly to `merge`; however, in addition to overwriting matching items that have string keys, the `replace` method will also overwrite items in the collection that have matching numeric keys:
+The `replace` method behaves similarly to `merge`; however, in addition to overwriting matching items with string keys, the `replace` method will also overwrite items in the collection that have matching numeric keys:

     $collection = collect(['Taylor', 'Abigail', 'James']);